-4.1 Noise and other 'statutory nuisances'
+5.1 Noise and other 'statutory nuisances'

-Your local authority has a legal duty to take action if it is satisfied that certain 'statutory nuisances' exist, or are likely to occur or reoccur in the area, under the Environmental Protection Act 1990.
-Statutory nuisances include:
+Your local authority has a legal duty to take action if it is satisfied that certain 'statutory nuisances' exist or are likely to occur or reoccur in the area, under the Environmental Protection Act 1990.

-- noise emitted from premises so as to be prejudicial to health or a nuisance - any premises in such a state as to be prejudicial to health or a nuisance - any accumulation or deposit which is prejudicial to health or a nuisance - any animal kept in such a place or manner as to be prejudicial to health or a nuisance - artificial light emitted from premises so as to be prejudicial to health or a nuisance.
+Statutory nuisances can include:

+- noise emitted from premises, or

+- any premises in such a state, or

+- any accumulation or deposit, or

+- any animal kept in such a place or manner, or

+- artificial light emitted from premises,

+in such a way that they can be prejudicial to health or a nuisance.